mglantz/buildah-rootless-demo/README.md

 # Commit it to local
 buildah commit $ctr dev/httpd-ubi9-micro
 ```
-2. Now run `buildah unshare` on the script.
+2. Now run `buildah unshare` or `podman unshare` on the script.
 ```
+podman unshare rootless-rules.sh
+# or
 buildah unshare rootless-rules.sh
 ```